Percona-Lab/percona-docstreamer/readme.md

 #### How to enable change streams in DocumentDB

-docMongoStream was designed to run these checks for you automatically, but it does not make these changes for you.
+Percona docStreamer was designed to run these checks for you automatically, but it does not make these changes for you.
 DocumentDB requires change streams to be explicitly enabled.
 Once you have modified the parameter groups accordingly you can then proceed to enabling the Cluster Stream.
 Connect to your DocumentDB cluster via a mongo shell and run the command below to enable the cluster-wide stream in your DocumentDB cluster:

 ```bash